 - Leverage regional and technical support teams to support business development and quality program implementation efforts.

 - Promote cross collaboration and learning; share Mercy Corps Nepal successes and technical approaches with other Mercy Corps teams in the region and globally.

 - Explore and direct fund-raising activities with institutional and private donors aimed at leveraging the highest impact for communities.

 - Ensure networking with key donors as well as government stakeholders to grow Mercy Corps Nepal’s programs in areas such as food security, economic opportunity, water security and, peace and good governance.
 The CD will prioritize building climate resilience and DRR programming.

 - Establish leadership and personal credibility with expatriate and national staff, and maintain a clear chain of authority and accountability.

-- Create and sustain a work environment of mutual respect where team members strive to achieve excellence, and where alternative viewpoints are welcomed, and team members understand and demonstrate Mercy Corps organizational culture and values.
+- Create and sustain a work environment of mutual respect where team members strive to achieve excellence, where alternative viewpoints are welcomed, and team members understand and demonstrate Mercy Corps organizational culture and values.

 - Chair a regular Senior Management Team meeting to support administration, conduct policy or strategy reviews as needed, or for other matters that may arise.